Highlands, Edmonton

+Highlands is a residential neighbourhood in east-central Edmonton, Alberta, Canada overlooking the North Saskatchewan River valley.

 The neighbourhood is bounded on the north by Montrose and Newton at 118 (Alberta) Avenue, on the east by Beverly Heights at 50 Street, on the west by Bellevue at 67 Street, and on the south by the North Saskatchewan River valley.
 Interchanges between Wayne Gretzky Drive and both 118 Avenue and 112 Avenue give residents access to destinations south of the river including Whyte Avenue and the University of Alberta.

 Residents also have access to Northlands, the (former) Coliseum, Commonwealth Stadium and Concordia University of Edmonton.
 All four facilities are located a short distance west of the neighbourhood.

 The community is represented by the Highlands Community League, established in 1921, which maintains a community hall, outdoor rink, and a lawn bowling club located at 61 Street and 113 Avenue.

+History

+In 1880, the area that is now Highlands was owned by three employees of the Hudson’s Bay Company, and was known as the "lower settlement".
+The land was formally purchased by John Alexander McDougall in 1888, but would not begin developing until the 1910s.

+In 1910, development began as an exclusive neighbourhood developed by the Magrath, Holgate & Company.
+The area was annexed by Edmonton in 1912, and "was named in a contest offering a 50-dollar prize."
+In 2012, Highlands was ranked one of Canada's top ten neighbourhoods of old homes by the magazine This Old House.

+In 2025, the Edmonton City Council approved the sale of three properties located in both Highlands and neighboring Calder at under market-value to a charity aiming to build affordable housing.